Conftest Policy Checking

 Any failures need to either be addressed in a successive commit, or approved by top-level owner(s) of policies or the owner(s) of the policy set in question.
 Policy approvals are independent of the approval apply requirement which can coexist in the policy checking workflow.
 After policies are approved, the apply can proceed.

-Policy approvals may be cleared either by re-planing, or by issuing the following command:
+Policy approvals may be cleared either by re-planning, or by issuing the following command:

-Any plans following the approval will discard any policy approval and prompt again for it.
+By default, any plans following the approval will discard all policy approvals and prompt again for them.
+To change this behavior, see Sticky Policy Approvals.

 Getting Started